frequency-chain/frequency/designdocs/passkey_p256.md

   - **Signature on Account Public Key**: Passkey signs a message containing the account public key.
 This signature is retained by the Frequency Access platform and/or maybe used for account recovery.
   - **Signature on Transactions**: Passkey signs the transaction payload which needs to be submitted on-chain.
 This signature is used to verify the authenticity of the transaction.

-## 3. Data Flow Diagram
+## 3.1.
+Data Flow Diagram

 ![Data Flow Diagram](insert_diagram_link_here)

-## 4. Data Map for Legal Teams
+## 3.2.
+Data maps for Legal Teams

-(Provide a data map detailing what information is stored, where it's stored, and its legal implications.)
+## 4. Benefits

+- **Non-Custodial Account Management**: Passkey support enables users to interact with Frequency chain without actual seed access.
+This reduces the risk of seed exposure and enhances security.

+- **Functionality**: Passkey support provides a better user experience by enabling users to sign transactions without seed access.
+The poliferation of passkey enabled services can lead to a seamless user experience.

 ## 5. Specification